GeotrekCE/Geotrek-admin/docs/installation.rst

 Upgrade from Geotrek-admin <= 2.32
 ----------------------------------

+First of all, make sure your current Geotrek-admin version works correctly.
+Especially, after an upgrade of the Ubuntu distribution, you will have to run ``./install.sh`` before proceeding with Geotrek-admin upgrade.

-Go inside your existing Geotrek-admin installation directory.
-Then run:
+Then, go inside your existing Geotrek-admin installation directory and run:

 ::